simonduane/smart-estimation/docs/putting_it_another_way.md

 1. Pick an actual meter reading $R_A = R(t_0)$[^(note_on_using_maths)] and, for the purpose of this explanation, it should not be the most recent one.
 It could even be the initial reading of zero, the value in the register when the meter was first installed. $t_0$ is just the last time that register held that value.

 2. Define a model, and stick to it.
-See comments above for an explanation of what counts as a model.[^(2)]
+See comments above for an explanation of what counts as an acceptable model.[^(2)]

 3. Use the model to calculate (i.e. predict) the usage for every half-hour interval starting with that meter reading $R(t_0)$ and going forwards[^(3)].
 For convenience, in this explanation, I label each interval with the time at which it starts.
 So, the initial interval starts at $t_0$ and ends at $t_1$, where $t_1$ is 30 minutes later than $t_0$.
 Given this sequence of times, $t_i$, the model generates a corresponding sequence of values, $u_p(t_i)$.
 These are the model-predicted usage values, i.e. $u_p(t_i)$ is the model's prediction of the energy that was (or will be) consumed between times $t_i$ and $t_{i+1}$.[^(4)]